cnerg/cnerg.github.com/community/people/pphw/index.md

 ---

-Paul Wilson is the Grainger Professor of Nuclear Engineering and current department chair of the [University of Wisconsin-Madison](http://www.wisc.edu)‘s [Department of Nuclear Engineering & Engineering Physics](http://engineering.wisc.edu/neep).
+Paul Wilson is the Grainger Professor of Nuclear Engineering and current department chair of the [University of Wisconsin--Madison](http://www.wisc.edu)‘s [Department of Nuclear Engineering & Engineering Physics](http://engineering.wisc.edu/neep).
 His research interests focus on developing improved tools for computational modeling of complex nuclear energy systems, with applications in radiation shielding, nuclear waste management, nuclear non-proliferation and energy policy.
-Paul joined the University of Wisconsin-Madison as an assistant professor in August 2001 as part of the [Energy Systems and Policy Hiring Initiative](https://facstaff.provost.wisc.edu/cluster-hiring-initiative/).
+Paul joined the UW--Madison as an assistant professor in August 2001 as part of the [Energy Systems and Policy Hiring Initiative](https://facstaff.provost.wisc.edu/cluster-hiring-initiative/).